Voting is a critically important civic duty. There are many ways to get involved with the democratic process, especially on the local level.

 Early voting shall be available to any qualified elector who applies to the county clerk's designated early voting location during the following times:

 Beginning fifteen (15) days before a preferential primary or general election between the hours of 8:00 a.m. and 6:00 p.m.
 Monday through Friday and 10:00 a.m. and 4:00 p.m.
-Saturday and ending at 5:00 p.m. on the Monday before the election.
+Saturday and ending at 5:00 p.m. on the Saturday before the election.
+However, times may vary by polling location.

 For all other elections, early voting shall be available to any qualified elector who applies to the county clerk beginning seven (7) days before the election and ending on the day before the Election Day during regular office hours of 8:00 a.m. and 4:30 p.m.
 Monday through Friday.

 Preferential Primary and General Elections – 15 days prior to election day, 8 a.m. to 6 p.m., Monday through Friday and 10 a.m. to 4 p.m.
-Saturday, ending at 5 p.m. on Monday before the election.
+Saturday, ending at 5 p.m. on Saturday before the election.
+However, times may vary by polling location.

 There are 12 elected positions in the City of Springdale, not including the Springdale School Board.
 Click here to learn about your municipal government.